ai-lead-hub/ark_prototype/docs/sprint-1-architecture.md

 ---

+### Sprint 1 Scope

+⚠️ **EXPLICIT SPRINT 1 FOCUS:**
+For Sprint 1 we are **only building the Image and Video generation tabs**.
+All other tabs, modes, and features are deferred to later sprints:
+- ✅ **IN SCOPE:** Image tab, Video tab
+- ❌ **NOT IN SCOPE:** Audio tab, 3D tab, Special tab, Audio generation, Chat, Canvas, Board, Kitsu integration, multi-user

+All features documented in this spec refer exclusively to the Image and Video generation workflows.

+---

 ### Feature 2: Create Project Flow

-**What it does:** Modal where you name a project and define scenes with shot counts.
+**What it does:** Modal where you name a project and define the production hierarchy.

+⚠️ **Film optimized structure with Kitsu compatibility:** This matches film production workflow, and maps directly to Kitsu structure without modification.
+No structural changes required for Sprint 2 Kitsu integration.

 ```
 ┌─────────────────────────────────────────────┐